Skip to main content

 The first element in v (i.e. 6) is not larger than the first element in p (also 6).
 Therefore twinagg() has not formed a full result window yet.
 However, if we look at the result at time 08:06:39.660 when v is [7, 500, 0]:

 The first element in v (7) is now larger than the first element in p (6).
-Therefore the vectors from the last 0.5 seconds are returned as a time stamped window.
+Therefore the vectors from the last 0.5 seconds are temporal windows.

-Run twinagg() on multisignal() with window size 0.5 and predicate threshold_multi() and verify that you get the expected result:
+Run twinagg() on :s2 with window size 0.5 and predicate threshold_multi() and verify that you get the expected result:

 We see that each time the first element in the vector stream is greater than 6, twinagg() returns a window (i.e. vector) of the vectors from the last 0.5 seconds.